 According to the Greek Ministry of Rural Development and Food, anyone who wishes to ride the donkeys must weight less than 100 kilograms (or 220 pounds), CNN reports.
 The new guidelines accommodate for one-fifth of the animal’s body weight, which is the recommended amount that a donkey can carry.
 The government has also implemented rules to make sure the donkeys get at least 30 minutes of exercise a day and have access to a steady supply of drinking water.

 ⚡️ An update on #Santorini pic.twitter.com/L3D0pzCf0q — The Donkey Sanctuary (@DonkeySanctuary) June 19, 2018

-The Donkey Sanctuary and a Facebook group called Help the Santorini Donkeys both condemned the rides, which CNN called “ethically dubious” earlier in 2018, stating that the animals are being forced to carry loads that are too heavy for them, without proper shade, food, and water, according to the Telegraph.
+The new legislature comes just a few months after The Donkey Sanctuary and a Facebook group called Help the Santorini Donkeys both condemned the rides this summer, stating that the animals are being forced to carry loads that are too heavy for them, without proper shade, food, and water, according to the Telegraph.

-In the meantime, travelers who would like to avoid the donkey rides altogether have two options to get to the top of the volcanic island.
-While the 30-minute walk to the island’s capital, Fira, at the top of the volcanic island is strenuous, there’s also a cable car that makes the journey in two minutes (but be prepared for long lines).
+Travelers who would like to avoid the donkey rides altogether have two options to reach the top of the volcanic island.
+While the 30-minute walk to the island’s capital, Fira, at the top of the island is strenuous, there’s also a cable car that makes the journey in two minutes (but be prepared for long lines).